Thomas Foulis: Royal finance

+The account of the annuity

-Foulis made an account for the years 1594 to 1596 of money received for James VI from the English subsidy, from the duty on his gold mines of Crawford Mure and Robert Mure, money coined at the royal mint by Thomas Acheson, and from the Secretary, Richard Cockburn of Clerkington.
+Thomas Foulis made an account for the years 1594 to 1596 of £70,000 Scots received for James VI from the English subsidy, with money from the duty on his gold mines of Crawford Mure and Robert Mure, a sum received from Thomas Acheson at the royal mint, and a sum from the Secretary, Richard Cockburn of Clerkington.
+Altogether the receipt or "charge" totalled £84,470 Scots.
+The original manuscript is held by the National Records of Scotland with some of the king's precepts authorising payments, and has been published in full.

 Elizabeth had let it be known that the money given to Cockburn should be taken to Scotland, and not spent in London, as had happened in previous years.

-Some money went to Foulis and Robert Jousie for clothes already delivered to the king and queen.
-Most of the rest was spent on jewellery given to Anne of Denmark, and to the ambassadors at the baptism of Prince Henry, or given as New Year's day gifts.
+Some of this money went to Foulis and Robert Jousie for clothes already delivered to the king and queen.
+Most of the rest was spent on jewellery given to Anne of Denmark, and to the ambassadors at the baptism of Prince Henry, or given as New Year's Day gifts.
 The Master of Work William Schaw was given a hat badge in the form of a gold salamander set with diamonds.
 Some of the original orders signed by James VI survive, In May 1594 he wrote he to Foulis, who was in London, to buy lead to repair the roof of Linlithgow Palace and an alabaster stone for the new Chapel Royal at Stirling Castle.
 Gold chains for gifts to ambassadors in 1594 were made by George Foulis.
 On 16 August 1595 James ordered Foulis to repair and enlarge two silver chandeliers for Prince Henry.
-He gave the pen to the infant prince to mark the mark the paper, and wrote "I will testifie this is the prince's awin mark."
+He gave the pen to the infant prince to mark the paper, and wrote "I will testifie this is the prince's awin mark."